spaceavocado/librarian/readme.md

 ### NOT

-Flips the outcome of other Boolean Operators and/or result of the search term.
+Flips the outcome of AND, OR operators and/or result of the search term.

 #### Examples